inv4fee2020/pli_node_conf/node_backup_restore.md

 ---
 #### Perform a fresh node deployment install

-  1. We now have your original conf files restored so now we can perform a fresh node installation which will re-use those existing credentials & settings
+  1. We now have your original conf files restored & [renamed](node_backup_restore.md#renaming-files) the conf file to match your new VPS hostname (`hostname -f`)

+  Now we can perform a fresh node installation which will re-use those existing credentials & settings

             ./pli_node_scripts.sh fullnode